YuukanOO/uniformcss.com/docs/introduction/overview.md

 ## How Uniform CSS is different

-Here are some of the **top reasons** why Uniform CSS could be a great fit for your next ambitious project!
+Here are some **top reasons** why Uniform CSS could be a great fit for your next ambitious project.

-<h4>1.
-It's written entirely in Sass</h4>
+### 1. It's written entirely in Sass

 Why Sass?
 Sass is the most popular CSS preprocessor in the world!
-Adding Uniform as a Sass dependency is **literally one line of code**{.color-black}.
+Adding Uniform in your project **literally one line of code**.

 ```scss
 // add this to your main styles.scss
 @use "uniform" as *;
 ```

-<h4>2.
-It's dead-easy to configure</h4>
+### 2. It's dead-easy to configure

 Remove and extend colors?
 Check.
 Replace breakpoints?
 Check.
 Alias property names, add prefixes, modify syntax — you name it!
 Uniform is configurable to the last detail.